Moving to Hawaii? Is it better to buy a car in Hawaii or ship it?

 Is your move to Hawaii for the short term or the long term?
 It’s important to note that Hawaii is, overall, an expensive state where everything from food to car ownership is expensive due to its geographical location.

-If your stay is only for a couple of months, you might want to investigate renting a car or leasing it.
+If your stay is only for a couple of months, you might want to investigate renting or leasing a car in Hawaii.
 Some, not all, dealerships allow you to lease a car for six months.
 But you’ll want to compare prices between leasing, renting a car, or shipping your car before making your decision.

 In case you’re planning to live in Hawaii for an extended period or maybe a couple of years, the decision to either buy a car in Hawaii or ship it becomes more interesting.
 That’s why the next question you need to ask yourself is…